 But if you still think the $95 annual fee is too steep, or you can’t use all the benefits, there’s another Hilton Honors credit card that’s also offering an increased welcome bonus.

-New Hilton Honors American Express Card members can currently earn up to 130,000 bonus points — 80,000 bonus points after you spend $1,000 in purchases on the card in the first three months after opening the account, plus an additional 50,000 bonus points after you spend a total of $5,000 on the card in the first six months.
+New Hilton Honors American Express Card members can currently earn 80,000 bonus points after you spend $1,000 in purchases on the card in the first three months after opening the account.

 This card has no annual fee at all (see rates and fees), though of course the benefits aren’t as good.
 You’ll still receive complimentary Hilton Silver elite status with the Hilton Amex Card.
 Yes, that isn’t nearly the same as Gold, but checking into a Hilton hotel with some sort of elite status — versus no status at all — can only help.